 You can find many guides on properly implementing SEO strategies within your content.
 But also focus on creating long content that covers the article’s topic from beginning to end.
 Starting with the problem and ending with the solution.

 There is a correlation between writing long content and getting backlinks, as you can find from Brian Dean’s research on SEO results in 2020

 Even if you don’t want to share your identity.
 It is better is you share your personal stories.

-So blogging anonymously is a great opportunity to share your stories and be open about your experience then if you had revealed your identity.
-Knowing that people who know you are going to read your blog, can make you feel uncomfortable to tell things as they are or as you would really like to share them.
+So blogging anonymously is an excellent opportunity to share your stories and be more open about your experience than if you had revealed your identity.
+Knowing that people who know you will read your blog can make you feel uncomfortable to tell things as they are or as you would really like to share them.

 2. Keep photos anonymous